Process Categories Scope RFQ

 RFQ follow-up

-We help keep the RFQ moving: supplier questions, revised quotes, sample timing, and the next information factories need before production discussion.
+We follow up on factory questions, revised quotes, sample timing, and the next information needed for another RFQ round.

 questionssample timingquote updates